danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 Remember that cache-purging requires an nginx+ commercial license if you want it out of the box, but you still have other options if you would rather build it than buy it.

-Also, The pre-requisite for these approaches is that on every database write you need to send out a fire and forget web request to an nginx cache invalidation endpoint or, if you elect to use a distributed cache, you send the invalidation request to the cache itself, and the nginx instances would just be connected to it.
+Also, the pre-requisite for these approaches is that on every database write you need to send out a fire and forget web request to an nginx cache invalidation endpoint or, if you elect to use a distributed cache, you send the invalidation request to the cache itself, and the nginx instances would just be connected to it.

 Lastly, keep in mind the consequences of purging a shared cache.
 You might want to add things like authorization to confirm those who attempt to purge the cache are allowed to do so.